 In implementations some straightforward optimizations are needed to verify the premises of these rules efficiently; we omit that here for simplicity.
 For example, merges of well-typed records with disjoint field names are always well-typed, but e.g., [x:nat] + [x:bool] is not well-typed even though both arguments are.

 In practice, we want to avoid using the computation rules for + whenever possible.
-Therefore, we prove admissible rules (i.e., rules that can be added without changing the set of derivable judgments) that we use preferentially:
+Therefore, we prove admissible rules that we use preferentially: